 Our associates have a long history of individual and team volunteering.
 Gartner facilitates a charity match program.
-In 2022, over 19% of associates made matched donations to more than 3,600 nonprofits, amounting to over \$7.1 million donated by Gartner and its associates.
-In 2022, Gartner associates also logged approximately 24,300 hours supporting over 580 nonprofit organizations around the world.
-Finally, in 2022, we announced our commitment to achieve net-zero greenhouse gas emissions by 2035 in accordance with Science Based Target initiative's (SBTi) Net-Zero Standard.
+In 2023, over 17% of associates made matched donations to more than 4,100 nonprofits, amounting to over \$7.6 million donated by Gartner and its associates.
+In 2023, Gartner associates also logged approximately 15,000 volunteer hours supporting communities around the world.
+Finally, in 2023, the Science Based Targets initiative validated our near-term emissions targets.
+Gartner's commitment is to achieve net-zero greenhouse gas emissions by 2035 in accordance with the Science Based Targets initiative's Net-Zero Standard.
+We provide associates an opportunity to engage on environmental sustainability topics and help advance our Net-Zero strategy through the Gartner Green Team, a voluntary, associate-driven group.
+In 2023, the Green Team had over 750 members.
+Additionally, we introduced a sustainability training module available to all associates interested in learning more about Gartner's sustainability efforts.

-We encourage you to review our Corporate Responsibility Report located on our website at gartner.com, under the "Corporate Responsibilities" link in the "About" tab for more detailed information regarding our Human Capital programs and initiatives.
+We encourage you to review our Corporate Responsibility Report located on our website at gartner.com, under the "Corporate Responsibility" link in the "About" tab for more detailed information regarding our Human Capital programs and initiatives.
 Nothing on our website, including our Corporate Responsibility Report or sections thereof, shall be deemed incorporated by reference into this Annual Report, or any other filing we make with the SEC.